tkavi/Self-Correcting-Agentic-RAG/README.md

 2. Open VSCode only after installing Ollama so VSCode can recognize Ollama

 3. Create a new project directory in VS Code and run below commands in Terminal
-   1. Create the virtual environment python -m venv venv
+   1. Create the virtual environment\n
+	python -m venv venv

    2. Activate it (Windows PowerShell)